 You have 0 items in your shopping cart.
 View Cart

 What does Equalize do?Equalize educates young music fans about acceptance for everyone, no matter who they love or how they identify, and gives youth the tools to enact positive changes in their own communities.
-In a nutshell, we go to concerts and music events to spread the word that discriminating against and stereotyping people based on their sexual orientation and gender identity is WAY NOT COOL and give people ways to help others understand that and live a more positive lifestyle.
+We spread the word that discriminating against and stereotyping people based on their sexual orientation and gender identity is not okay.

 Why should I fight for the rights of LGBTQ-identified people if I’m straight?Every living person is just that: a person.
 No one enjoys feeling discriminated against, so discriminating against others who are different hurts everyone.
 The Golden Rule has always been treat others how they want to be treated.
 At it’s core, Equalize is not just about LGBTQ issues, it is also about leveling things for people of different races, sexes, religions, socioecomonic backgrounds, etc. We believe in equality for all people.
 Eventually someone who is skeptical of equal rights for LGBTQ folks will make friends with someone who identifies under the queer umbrella.
 People are coming out every day, so fight for the rights of your friends, current and future!

 How long has Equalize been around?The idea was formed in the summer of 2008, after Alex attended Warped Tour and was frustrated with the lack of LBGTQ organizations represented.
 We officially incorporated in January of 2009.

 Is Equalize a 501(c)3?We are in the process of getting our 501(c)3.
 Currently, we are a registered nonprofit corporation in the state of Oregon.